Insurance “dental services” – Preventive, Basic, Major –

 Limitations governing how frequently some procedures can be performed.

 Some dental procedures may be limited in how often coverage is provided for them.
 As examples:

 - It’s common that many Preventive/Diagnostic procedures are only covered at certain intervals.

 Cleanings and exams may be limited to either twice a year or else every 6 months.
 Bite-wing x-rays may be covered as frequently as every 6 months, or just once a year.
 Full-mouth x-rays may be limited to once every several years (3 to 5).

 - The frequency of coverage for some types of Major dental services may be limited.
 Benefits for dental crown replacement are often restricted to once every 5 years.
 Full and partial dentures may only qualify once every 7 years.

 Ask your dentist’s office staff for help in determining your benefits.

-Of course, the ultimate authority on this issue is your insurance company.
-Your dentist can submit a predetermination form to them that details information about your proposed treatment plan.
-In response, they will send information stating what your expected benefits should be.
+In this situation, your dentist will file a predetermination form that details specifics about your proposed treatment plan (they may also send x-rays, pictures, or study models).
+In response, the insurance company will send an itemized reply stating what your expected benefits for each procedure should be.